andreacarrara-polimi/RDD-SE2-POLIMI/README.md

 ### Presentation

 The "Presentation" folder contains the slides used for the presentation, created with [Beamer](https://it.overleaf.com/learn/latex/Beamer).
-We used [this template](https://github.com/pcafrica/beamerthemepolimi), which you can  import into Overleaf using [this port](https://it.overleaf.com/latex/templates/polimi-beamertheme/rjsxsvfzkpnv).
+We used [this template](https://github.com/pcafrica/beamerthemepolimi) and imported it into Overleaf using [this port](https://it.overleaf.com/latex/templates/polimi-beamertheme/rjsxsvfzkpnv).
 It’s not perfect, but it gets the job done.
 The corresponding script can be found [here](https://docs.google.com/document/d/1HoE_nKrcrWzH-rxPx6QuYiF-BGIjKL58nVpfPlL2Byo).

 ## Mistakes

 We made a few mistakes that are worth pointing out so you can avoid them:

 * We used some abbreviations before they had been defined in the glossary.
-To avoid confusion, briefly explain them when first introduced.
+To avoid confusion, explain them when first introduced.
 * We labeled BPMN diagrams as state diagrams.
 Both are fine, but make sure to label them correctly.
 * In the sequence diagrams, we used dashed lines for both responses and asynchronous messages, namely emails.
 Instead, asynchronous messages have a distinct notation, but we don’t recall the correct one and found conflicting information online.
 Sorry.
 * In the last implementation step, the notification manager was depicted as depending on the other managers, when it’s actually the other way around.

-Unexpectedly, no comments were made about the formal analysis, even though we anticipated criticism for not including a dynamic behavior model.
+Unexpectedly, no comments were made about the formal analysis, even though we anticipated criticism for not modeling the dynamic behavior of the system.
 Still, be cautious about this in your work.

 ## Discussion